Regent High School

-Regent High School (RHS), formerly South Camden Community School (SCCS; 1993 to 2012) and Sir William Collins Secondary School (1951 to 1993), is a co-educational comprehensive secondary school in Somers Town, in the London Borough of Camden, England.
+Regent High School (RHS), formerly South Camden Community School (SCCS; 1993 to 2012) and Sir William Collins Secondary School (1951 to 1993), is a coeducational secondary school and sixth form located in Somers Town, in the London Borough of Camden, England.

 The name was last changed in an attempt to shed what staff feared was a "negative perception" of the school rooted in its past.
-The school enjoyed an extensive rebuilding and refurbishment programme from 2011 to 2013.
+The school had a rebuilding and refurbishment programme from 2011 to 2013.
 The school's accreditations include Healthy Schools, Sportmark, Leading Parent Partnership award and International Schools status.

 Introduction

 The school has partnerships with a wide range of local, national and global organisations, and its vision is to become a hub for the local community.

 An Ofsted inspection for Regent High, in November 2012 and published in 2013, rated the school as "good" and praised students' achievement, the quality of teaching, the behaviour and safety of students and the leadership and management of the school.

 The school previously held 'Specialist Arts' status, giving students access to a number of opportunities, trips and visits, to develop their confidence and self-esteem.

 The school has 'Advanced Skills Teachers' in Maths, Science and Drama, recognised for their classroom teaching practice.
 Teaching staff were finalists in the 2011 Rolls-Royce Science Award, an annual awards programme recognising inspirational teaching in science, technology, engineering and maths (STEM).
 In 2012, the school's English and Humanities departments created a CD for Camden Borough Literacy Resources, which was made available for all schools in Camden and which is designed to encourage sharing of best practice across the borough.

 The school's accreditations include; Artsmark Gold, Teaching Awards, Investor in People, Stonewall School Champions, Sustainable Travel and International Schools status.

 Plans for redevelopment of Regent High School were proposed in January 2010 and approved on 6 August 2010.

 In the school year 2015/ 2016, the school was rated 'Needs to improve' by school inspectors.
 In the same school year the school took part in a video for 'Meet the Parents'.